-- The financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- 1. The financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - 2.
+The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-The Fund's financial and non-financial assets at fair value through other comprehensive income include treasury bonds.
+The Fund's financial and non-financial assets at fair value through other comprehensive income include treasury bonds, listed and unlisted equities.